scales-okn/satyrn-api/README.md

-# Satyrn API v2
+# Satyrn API v2.1

 [![Build Status](http://198.211.97.126:8080/job/satyrn-platform/badge/icon)](http://198.211.97.126:8080/job/satyrn-platform/)

 This is the core codebase for the Satyrn API V2, which sits behind the Satyrn UX (and in conjunction with the Satyrn Deployment and Satyrn Prototype repos).
-It's been ported over from the Satyrn-Platform repo and has been updated to work with Ring V2 configs.
+It's been ported over from the Satyrn-Platform repo and has been updated to work with Ring V2.1 configs.

+For an example v2.1 config, see the basic_v2-1 directory in the satyrn-templates repo.

-## Known TODOs for V2:
+## Known TODOs for v2.1:
  - Update the documentation to reflect new multi-ring/multi-entity URI endpoints for analysis (the rest are now below)
  - need to have build_joins in compiler.py properly handle all join conditions (multi hops and many-to-one, many-to-many, etc) -- also, make sure config contains all necessary info (pending final analysis v2 design)
     - this will also effect code in autocomplete + search because assumption is config["model"] is a single model now but will prob be a list in the future